zendtech/devzone_conference_list/README.md

 This page list all known PHP and PHP related conferences.
 If we have missed one, fork the [DevZone Conference List](https://github.com/zendtech/devzone_conference_list) repo and read the Contributing guide.

 ## North America
-* [ConFoo Vancouver](https://confoo.ca/en/yvr2016) : December 5 - 7, 2016 : Vancouver, BC, Canada
-ConFoo is a multi-technology conference aimed specifically at web developers.
-The Vancouver edition has more than 100 presentations by local and international speakers.
-This conference offers a great diversity in content to expand your knowledge and increase your productivity.
-There is a great range of topics, including many programming languages, databases, security, performance, machine learning and project management.

 * [Sunshine PHP](https://sunshinephp.com) : Feburary 2 - 4, 2017 : Miami, FL US
 The SunshinePHP Developer Conference is hosted by the South Florida PHP community (SoFloPHP) in Miami, Florida from February 2nd - 4th, 2017, and you're invited!
 We'll host some of the best speakers, awesome talk topics, latest technologies, and up to date news in PHP.
 And don't forget our Hack-a-thon and Uncon'ference, as well as a great hallway track!